 Ability to adjust our cost structure to the new business environment and the company needs.

 This is considered a very big advantage of the company.
-It has been proven that we can adjust very quickly to any damages and this enables the group to develop its core competences.
+It has been proven that we can adjust very quickly to any turbulent business environment and this enables the group to develop its core competences.

 Group Structure and Operations